lolik885/Omni-Effects/README.md

 </p>

 # Acknowledgement
-We would like to thank the authors of [CogVideoX](https://github.com/zai-org/CogVideo), [EasyControl](https://github.com/Xiaojiu-z/EasyControl) for their outstanding work.
+We would like to thank the authors of [CogVideoX](https://github.com/zai-org/CogVideo), [EasyControl](https://github.com/Xiaojiu-z/EasyControl) and [VFXCreator](https://arxiv.org/abs/2502.05979) for their outstanding work.

 # Citation
 ```